 Accepting Apple Pay is also more secure than accepting traditional credit, debit, and prepaid cards.
 Every transaction on your customer’s iPhone or iPad requires Face ID, Touch ID, or a passcode.
 And each time your customer takes their Apple Watch off their wrist, the passcode must be entered to access it.
-In addition, you don't receive your customer’s actual credit or debit card numbers, so you aren't handling actual credit or debit card numbers in your systems when customers pay with Apple Pay.
+When customers pay with Apple Pay, you don't receive or handle their actual credit card, debit card, or bank account numbers in your systems.

 How do I start accepting Apple Pay in my store?

 Depending on your country or region,2 Apple Pay works with most card issuers and payment providers, including Visa, Mastercard, American Express, Discover, China UnionPay, and more.